DatabaseGroup/tree-similarity/README.md

 ### Features.
 - **Command line:** make nicer and document.
-- **APTED:** Implement.
-There is some C++ code written by Maxi.
-Java implementation available on https://github.com/DatabaseGroup/apted.
 - **Edit mapping:** Implement with subtree-pairs distance matrix as input such that not only the matrix of Zhang and Shasha can be input.
-There is C++ code on ``visualisation`` branch by Tobias (review and tests required).
+There is C++ code [here](https://frosch.cosy.sbg.ac.at/mpawlik/old-tree-similarity/-/blob/visualisation/src/zhang_shasha/zhang_shasha.h) (review and tests required).

 ### README.md
 - Describe functionalities of the library.
-- Explain the input format.
-Point to format converters.
 - Explain how to use the tool: command line interface and output.
 - Explain (with examples) how to extend the library with custom labels and cost models.
 - Explain how to use the library in an external project (API).